UbiquityRobotics/ubiquity_launches/launches.md

 The file is focused on generating a local cost map for viewing using the `loki_rviz_local_costmap` program.

-### `loki_raspicam90` Executable:

-This program will start the raspicam node at 90 frames per second.

 ### `loki_rviz_local_costmap` Executable:

 This program is run on the laptop/desktop and brings up RViz